netkit-jh/netkit-jh.github.io/docs/installation.md

 ## Recommendations

-Netkit-JH is designed to run on 64-bit Linux systems, but is mainly tested and used on Ubuntu 20.04 hosts.
+Netkit-JH is designed to run on any 64-bit Linux system, but is mainly tested and used on Ubuntu 20.04 hosts.
-Some people have managed to run netkit-jh labs on other distros such as Arch Linux, but this is much less stable.
+While our primary focus is supporting Ubuntu, we welcome any patches / improvements that are designed for alternative distributions.
+Support for Arch Linux has been improving, but is often less stable.

 :::tip
-If would like to add / improve support for your distro have a look at the development guides!
+If would like to add / improve support for your distribution have a look at the development guides!
 :::

-## Installing netkit
+## Installing Netkit-JH

-Download the installation script _install-netkit-jh-VER.sh_ (where VER is the release version) from the [github release page](https://github.com/netkit-jh/netkit-jh-build/releases/latest).
+Download the installation script _install-netkit-jh-VER.sh_ (where VER is the release version) from the [Github release page](https://github.com/netkit-jh/netkit-jh-build/releases/latest).

 :::note
 This script does not need to be run as root, but will require root privileges partway through.